HinaKhan94/motu-books/README.md

 ## UX

-The target users of this website are the parents and their children. this is why the site is focused on simplicity and ease of navigation for all ages
+The target users of the website are the parents and their children.
+This is why the site is focused on simplicity and ease of navigation for all ages.

 ## User Stories